1861 Wisconsin gubernatorial election

 The 1861 Wisconsin gubernatorial election was held on November 5, 1861.
 Republican Party candidate Louis P. Harvey won the election with 54% of the vote, defeating Democratic candidate Benjamin Ferguson.

-This was the first Wisconsin gubernatorial election to take place after the outbreak of the American Civil War, and Wisconsin Republicans reorganized under the Union Party banner during the war.
+This was the first Wisconsin gubernatorial election to take place after the outbreak of the American Civil War, and Wisconsin Republicans joined War Democrats to form the Union Party during the war.
 Democrats accused them of using patriotism to paper over the state's economic troubles.

-Wisconsin in 1861
+Harvey won Calumet County and Kewaunee County; these counties would not vote for a Republican again until 1916 and 1896, respectively.

+Background

 Wisconsin was experiencing economic depression, the results of the Panic of 1857.
 The secession of the southern states was further damage to the economy, exacerbating problems in the state's banks, which had invested a great deal of capital in southern bonds.
 The bonds were essentially worthless after secession, and thirty eight banks had failed by June 1861, with another forty on the brink.
 Riots broke out over invalidated bank notes and soldiers had to be called in to restore order.

 The farm economy was also depressed, as prices for agricultural products fell due to the Confederate blockade on the Mississippi River.
 Railroad companies took advantage of their new monopoly on transportation and raised their freight prices.
 The combination of low incomes and higher expenses pushed many farms toward foreclosure.

 All of these problems weighed heavily on the government, and the Republicans, who held power in the state at the time, took much of the blame for bringing depression and war.
 It was in this environment that incumbent Republican Governor Alexander Randall chose not to seek re-election to a third term.